AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 Boolean options allows the users to include or skip some components of the workflow : the Kaiju branch, the Kraken2/Bracken branch, the co-assembly branch.

-The pipeline offers alternative entry points : it offers the possibility to start from prepared reads (reads that have been trimmed and decontaminated) or to specify already obtainded individual assemblies (With Megahit).
+The pipeline offers alternative entry points : it offers the possibility to start from prepared reads (reads that have been trimmed and decontaminated) or to specify already obtainded individual assemblies (with Megahit).

 You can have a look at the [Workflow diagram](misc/flowchart.png).